-A lumbar puncture (LP), or “spinal tap,” is an important and commonly used procedure carried out across a wide range of specialities, not just the neurosciences.
-It is therefore important to understand its indications, the steps involved and the potential complications.
+A lumbar puncture (LP), or “spinal tap”, is an important and commonly used procedure carried out across a wide range of specialities.
+It is, therefore, important to understand its indications, the steps involved and the potential complications.

 A lumbar puncture may need to be performed for a variety of reasons, both diagnostic and therapeutic: ²

 Performing a lumbar puncture in a patient with any of the following problems may be contraindicated and in rare circumstances can lead to life-threatening complications.
 Therefore, a thorough review of the patient’s medical history and presenting complaint should always be sought beforehand, and senior review or neurosurgical advice taken if there is any doubt.
 2,3

 Suspicion of raised intracranial pressure

 In any of the above circumstances, imaging with CT or MRI should be undertaken before consideration of lumbar puncture.
 3

 Introduce yourself to the patient including your name and role.